jnk0le/random/pipeline cycle test/README.md

 next cycle (1 extra cycle latency)

-`sbfx`, `ubfx`, `rbit`,`rev`, `rev16`, `revsh`, execute in early alu and can't source from late ALU of previous cycle (source must be available a cycle older than normally)
+`sbfx`, `ubfx`, `rbit`,`rev`, `rev16`, `revsh`, execute in early alu and can't source from late ALU of previous cycle (source must be available a cycle earlier than normally)

-in `bfi`, `pkh{bt,tb}` and `{s,u}xta{b,h,b16}` instructions the "extracted" or shifted (even when no shift in case of `pkhbt`) register consume its operand in early ALU (source must be available a cycle older than normally)
+in `bfi`, `pkh{bt,tb}` and `{s,u}xta{b,h,b16}` instructions the "extracted" or shifted (even when no shift in case of `pkhbt`) register consume its operand in early ALU (source must be available a cycle earlier than normally)

-`pkhtb` also the first operand (Rn) needs to be available for early ALU (source must be available a cycle older than normally)
+`pkhtb` also the first operand (Rn) needs to be available for early ALU (source must be available a cycle earlier than normally)

 `bfi`, `bfc`, `sbfx`, `ubfx`, `rbit`, `rev`, `rev16`, `revsh`, `{s,u}xta{b,h,b16}`, `pkh{bt,tb}` instructions can't be dual issued with operand2 inline_shifted_reg/shifted_constant instruction

 ### operand2

-inline shifted/rotated (register) operand is consumed in early ALU (source must be available a cycle older than normally)
+inline shifted/rotated (register) operand is consumed in early ALU (source must be available a cycle earlier than normally)

 operand2 dual issuing matrix